-The Four Corners and NewMarket Stations opened for service on July 1, 2013.
-One remaining claim must be processed for the Four Corners station and then the contract will be closed out.
-Final closeout is expected in July 2015.
+The Four Corners and Newmarket Stations opened for service on July 1, 2013.
 The Talbot Avenue Station opened in November 2012.

 A station at Blue Hill Avenue has been the subject of significant community controversy during the past-five years.
 The redesign of the station is now moving forward, and is 60 percent complete.
-The 90 percent design plans are expected in July 2015 and 100 percent plans in September 2015.
+The 90 percent design plans were received in July 2015 and 100 percent plans will be submitted in fall 2015.
 Construction is scheduled to begin in spring 2016, and the station to open in summer 2018.